wso2/docs-ei/en/micro-integrator/docs/references/mediators/dB-Report-Mediator.md

 </tbody>
 </table>

-##### Adding properties to the DB Report mediator
+To add properties to the DBReport mediator, start with the following parameters:

-If you click **Add Property** , the page will expand to display the following parameters.

-The parameters available to manage properties are as follows.

 | Parameter Name | Description                                      |
 |----------------|--------------------------------------------------|